romchie/core-project-2023/README.md

 # CoRE Class Spring 2023
-A Python script that takes in your Binghamton PODS username and password through stdin and signs you in to Brightspace on Chrome
+A Python script that reads in your Binghamton PODS username and password via stdin and signs you in to Brightspace on Chrome

 ### Important Notes
 - make sure Chrome is installed and up to date